The Happenings on Shaw Hill

 A bolt of fear shot through my body.
 I looked down at my phone.
 Underneath my last message to Megan it said, “Read.”

-Someone had her phone.
+They had her phone.

 I heard muffled voices down there and then he came back up the stairs.
+He was in the kitchen.

 All the lights were out.
 He was walking around in the dark.
 His back was to me and I noticed a large wooden bookshelf against the wall and another ornate sofa.

-I stepped out of the room.
+I stepped around the corner.

 I was no longer going to hide.
 Why should I feel guilty?
 My wife and daughter were missing.
 My neighbors were acting strange, and seemed to be responding to text messages sent to my wife’s phone.
 I stepped out into the living room.
 He was still in the den.